Last Updated on

 At your initial consultation, our euroCARE IVF fertility specialists will review your medical history and all previous medical records.
 Depending on your situation, you (and your partner) may need to undergo fertility testing to determine the cause(s) of infertility.
 On the next meeting with our fertility specialist, you’ll confirm the details of your treatment plan.

-The egg retrieval is performed using ultrasound-guided aspiration.
-The patient is under sedation during the procedure.
+The egg retrieval procedure is performed using ultrasound-guided aspiration.
+The patient is under sedation during the process.
 Once the tube is inserted, a very fine needle will aspirate the mature eggs which are then transported to the embryologist in the next room.
 This procedure takes about 15 minutes to collect all eggs from the ovaries.
 Our lab team will identify the mature eggs and prepare them for fertilization.

-ICSI is a very important and effective method of fertilization of eggs with the sperm.
+ICSI is a very important and effective method of fertilization of the eggs with the sperm.
 We perform ICSI on all our patients.
 This technique works by inserting single sperm cells into each collected egg using micromanipulation devices such as micromanipulator, microinjectors, and micropipettes.

 Embryos are monitored regularly during the grading cycle to determine if they are developing properly.
 A final quality assessment is carried out before transfer to identify the best-looking embryos that will be placed into the patient’s uterus.

 Once the best embryos have been selected, the next step in the IVF process is to carry out assisted hatching.
 A microscopic hole is made in the zona pellucida using laser technology.
 The embryo transfer procedure is done shortly after assisted hatching.